The-AI-Alliance/SYNTH-initiative/docs/contributing.markdown

 * Post an [issue](https://github.com/The-AI-Alliance/SYNTH-initiative/issues){:target="issues"}
 * Send us [email](mailto:data@thealliance.ai).
 This is a general email address, so be sure to mention this particular project.

-Pull requests (PRs) are one way to contribute significant new content and other assets.
+[Pull requests](https://github.com/The-AI-Alliance/SYNTH-initiative/pulls){:target="pulls"} (PRs) are one way to contribute significant new content and other assets.
 For simple page edits, each website page has an _Edit this page on GitHub_ link for quick suggestions.

 For bigger PR contributions, please see our [Alliance community repo](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects.
 This section provides some specific details you need to know.